 - high blood pressure

 The simple act of smiling can actually help you relieve stress.
-Studies have found that when people laugh, they release more of the stress hormone cortisol.
+Studies have found that when people laugh, they reduce the amount of the stress hormone, cortisol in their bodies.
 This hormone is released when people feel overwhelmed by negative emotions.
 When people smile and laugh, there is less of this hormone found in the body.

 Another way smiling and laughing can limit your stress is by giving you a distraction.
 The things that are making you smile may contribute to taking your mind off of your stressors.